-Alan Solow serves as DPI’s special advisor for external relations after an extensive career in public affairs consulting, law, not-for-profits, politics, and civic life have been the hallmarks of Alan Solow’s professional career.
+Alan Solow serves as DPI’s special advisor for external relations.
+Public affairs consulting, law, not-for-profits, politics, and civic life have been the hallmarks of Alan Solow’s professional career.
 As the founder of Grover Strategies, he brings decades of experience and a wide perspective to clients seeking to navigate public-facing challenges.

 Solow has a long record of deep commitment to the Jewish community.
 Ranked at one time as the world’s 11th-most influential Jew by the Jerusalem Post, Solow served as the Chairman of the Conference of Presidents of Major American Jewish Organizations.
 He also has been the Board Chair or President of the Jewish Community Centers Association of North America, Jewish Community Relations Council of Chicago, Jewish Community Centers of Metropolitan Chicago, and Jewish Council for Youth Services.
 Recently, Solow served a four-year term as Chairman of Interfaith Youth Core.
 He is the recipient of numerous honors and awards for his communal work.

 Solow is a 1976 graduate of the University of Illinois at Urbana-Champaign, summa cum laude with highest distinction in political science, where he twice received the Charles Merriam Scholarship and where he also founded the Orange Krush, the widely recognized student support and fundraising group for Fighting Illini men’s basketball.
 He subsequently graduated from Harvard Law School cum laude where he was President of the Harvard Law School Forum.